EllieChen-Git/EllieChen-Git/README.md

 ## Hi there, I'm Ellie 👋

 👀 **Who am I**: A Coder Academy bootcamp graduate who's passionate about frontend development and later started my tech career as a Professional Services Cloud Consultant in Amazon Web Services (AWS).
-Currently working as an Azure Solution Architect in Microsoft Australia.
+Currently working as an Azure Solution Architect at Microsoft Australia.
 I am passionate about technology and constant learning. ✨

 🔧 **Tech stacks**: